Tschram93/react-website/README.md

 Normal webpage functionality.

 ## Dependencies
-The dependency for my app that was used is "create-react-app, react-app-rewired, react-router-dom"
+The dependencies used for my website that were used are: "create-react-app, react-app-rewired, react-router-dom"

 ## Testing
 None